-Overcoming fears.
+- Integrity and Gravitas.
+Importance of Posture and Body Language.
+Importance of voice modulation in delivery.
+4 hours - Positive Attitude Overcoming fears.
 Healing scars of Past.
 Overcoming Anger and resentment.
 Forgiveness.
 Authentic apology.
 Persevering with patience through setbacks.
 3 Gunas.
 Mindfulness.
-Self-discipline and will-power (Habits).
+Self-discipline & will-power (Habits).
 Importance of Diet.
 Meditation.
-7 hours

-- 5. Collaboration and Teamwork - Real Goal of Communication, Building strong relationships, Shifting from improving others to self, Love, Real listening, Responding to here and now, Transactional analysis, Authentic appreciation, Teamwork for creativity, Being open to Points of views.
+5. Collaboration and Teamwork

+Real Goal of Communication, Building strong relationships, Shifting from improving others to self, Love, Real listening, Responding to here and now, Transactional analysis, Authentic appreciation, Teamwork for creativity, Belng open to Points of views.

-9 hours - Finding Happiness and Fulfillment Positive Psychology Happiness-wealth disconnect -Daniel Gilbert.
-Ceiling on desires and Minimalism.
+Finding Happiness and Fulfillment - Positive Psychology Happiness-wealth disconnect - Daniel Gilbert.
+The Ceiling on Desires and Minimalism.
 Martin Seligman on Happiness.
 Sharing and Service (Seva).
-Designing life for Fulfillment IKIGAI and a Balanced Life Inside-out.
-A life of Purpose.
+Designing life for Fulfillment - IKIGAI and a Balanced Life Inside-out.
+Life of Purpose.
 Gratitude.
 Bhagawan Baba on Purpose of Life.
-7 hours